Perarignar Anna Bus Terminus, Thoothukkudi

 Perarignar Anna Bus Terminus is a central bus terminus in the city of Thoothukkudi, Tamil Nadu, India.
 It is located in the heart of the city, at Meenakshipuram Pradhana Salai.
 It comes under the Tamil Nadu State Transport Corporation (Tirunelveli) Ltd. division and is one of the bus termini in the city, built with extraordinary infrastructure and profuse facilities.
 It was named after the former chief minister of Tamil Nadu C. N. Annadurai, who was popularly called Perarignar Anna.
 The bus terminus provides local and mofussil services by connecting to the different parts of Thoothukkudi via town bus, the places surrounding Tiruchendur, and Tirunelveli via city bus.
-It is at a distance of about 1.8 km from Thoothukkudi New Bus Stand, about 2.1 km from Tuti-Melur Railway Station, about 2.5 km from Tuticorin Railway Station, and about 16.1 km from Tuticorin Airport.
+It is at a distance of about 1.8 km from Thoothukkudi New Bus Stand, about 2.1 km from Tuti-Melur Railway Station, about 2.5 km from Tuticorin Railway Station, and about 16.1 km from Thoothukudi Airport.

 Timeline

 On 16 February 2019, the foundation stone was laid for the construction of the bus terminus by the minister for information and publicity of Tamil Nadu Kadambur C. Raju, presided over by the member of parliament J. Jayasingh Thiyagaraj Natterjee, in the presence of the former ministers of Tamil Nadu P. Geetha Jeevan and S. T. Chellapandian.

 On 8 October 2023, the bus terminus was opened by the minister for municipal administration of Tamil Nadu K. N. Nehru, presided over by the member of parliament Kanimozhi Karunanidhi, in the presence of the minister for social welfare and women empowerment of Tamil Nadu P. Geetha Jeevan, the minister for fisheries, fishermen welfare, and animal husbandry of Tamil Nadu Anitha R. Radhakrishnan, and the mayor of the Thoothukkudi City Municipal Corporation P. Jegan.

 On 11 October 2023, after the inauguration ceremony, the bus terminus was opened for the public to use the bus service from there after completing its final touches and some official works.